syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 There are two types of activities.
 They are listed as follows:

-* Task: Occurs within a process and it is not broken down to a finer level of detail.
+* [Task](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.ActivityType.html#fields#Task): Occurs within a process and it is not broken down to a finer level of detail.
-* CollapsedSubProcess: Occurs within a process and it is broken down to a finer level of detail.
+* [CollapsedSubProcess](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.ActivityType.html#fields#CollapsedSubProcess): Occurs within a process and it is broken down to a finer level of detail.

+You can specify the any one of the above activity type using the [ActivityType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_ActivityType) property of `BpmnNodeViewModel`.

 {% tabs %}
 {% highlight xaml %}